by Adam Pearson

 (–how did this go so wrong? we meant so well,

 this heaven that we made turned to a hell–)

 the echoes rebound through the atrium,

 the echoes of abuse, the trauma scars,

 the atrium is both a mind and heart,

 the past, it echoes there, throughout the dark.

 until you die, you’ll never be the same).

 End Note: This is the most painful and personal poem I ever wrote.
-Although I wrote it for the girl who tried to kill me, I hope she never reads it because I think it would be painful for her to read.
+Although I wrote it for the woman who tried to murder me, I hope she never reads it because I think it would be painful for her to read.
 I hope that people’s response to this won’t be to hate her because I don’t hate her and she doesn’t deserve that.
 To this day, I maintain that, at her core, she was a sweet, kind and deeply loving person who lived through some horrible things and loved as best she knew how.
 Some of my happiest memories were with her, as were my darkest and most traumatic memories.

 This poem was written as a gesture of healing, not of war.
 I hope that you won’t judge me as weak for what I went through, as a man who suffered at the hands of a woman.
 I hope you will see that female abuse of men is a real phenomenon, even though our culture often denies it or even ridicules the men who go through it.
 In the past two years, I have grown more than I ever thought possible and found a strength in me I never could have imagined before.
 I do not see myself as a victim, so I hope you will not see me that way.
 The events described in this poem are true.
-They happened three years ago.
+They happened six years ago.